 6 Create the map using the GEO_MAP function.

 In cell I1 or any empty cell, write this formula:

 =GEO_MAP(A1:H3419, "contintental-us-weather-stations", "LatLng")

 The first argument is the data range to use for mapping; here we pass our entire data table including the header columns.
 The second argument is just a label to identify the map, and it will form part of the resulting map’s url; this can be any string.
-The third argument is the header for the column that will contains locations to map; the location column can contain coordinates as it does here, or addresses or place names as well.
+The third argument is the header for the column that will contain locations to map; the location column can contain coordinates as it does here, or addresses or place names as well.
 The third argument is optional, and can be omitted if your locations are in the first column in your table, or in a column called “Location”.
 Here our locations were in a middle column called “LatLng” so we needed to include it.

 In just a moment the formula should evaluate to the url of your new map.
 If you’re using the Geosheets add-on, you’ll see an auto-updating preview of the map in the sidebar at the right of your document.
-Otherwise click through on the url to see the full page map.
+Otherwise click-through on the url to see the full-page map.

 The final map should look something like this:

 You can view the full-page map at https://www.geosheets.com/map/s:jwbz2Xb3/contintental-us-weather-stations.